 Do you already have an Apple laptop?
 Here are our classroom requirements:

-- Your computer can run Apple’s latest Operating System Mac OS 10.15 Catalina.
+- Your computer must be able to run Apple’s latest Operating System Mac OS 12 Monteray.

-- We strongly recommend that the unit NOT have less than 4GB RAM, more is preferable.
+- We strongly recommend that the unit NOT have less than 8GB RAM, more is preferable.

 - We strongly recommend that the unit NOT have less than 256 GB of internal storage.

-NOTE: The Tech Department will review all submitted serial numbers to ensure that your student’s laptop will meet our classroom requirements prior to the start of school.
+NOTE: The IT Department will review all submitted serial numbers to ensure that your student’s laptop will meet our classroom requirements prior to the start of school.
 We will contact you if your computer may not meet classroom expectations, based on their original sales configuration.
 Please make sure you submit (via the Parent Portal) the serial number of your student's laptop by August 15.